sharath-yanamandra/Document-Assistant/README.md

 - HuggingFace for providing access to open-source language models
 - Streamlit for the interactive web framework
 - FAISS for efficient similarity search capabilities

+*This application was developed for an interview with CriticalRiver.*